gavinmcfarland/plugma/packages/create-plugma/templates/base/README.md

 ### Advanced

-See the [Plugma docs](https://plugma.dev/docs) for further information.
+See the [Plugma docs](https://plugma.dev/docs) for more information.

 <% if (attribution) { %>